hapax/hapax.github.io/assets/simple-physics.md

 Similarly, applications and experiments are often deemed too difficult to permit quantitative exploration, even though these are the lifeblood of the physical sciences.
-Both assertions are nonsense, as I hope the examples above conclusively demonstrate.
+Both assertions are nonsense, as the examples above conclusively demonstrate.

 In summary, we are dealing with the age-old problem of *tradition*,